Hector Hugh Munro

 Inaugural Manning's Pit Poetry Competition,

-this Short Story competition is the next
+this Short Story competition was the next

 literary venture for the Friends